Larger than life Oprah celebrating 60th birthday quietly at home

 LOS ANGELES Fifty came with a televised bash, celebrity friends and a black-tie dinner, but Oprah Winfrey will have a low-key 60th birthday at home in California on Wednesday.

-The billionaire media entrepreneur will have a "quiet dinner" in the seaside town of Montecito, 90 miles (145 km) northwest of Los Angeles, says a source familiar with her plans.
+The billionaire media entrepreneur will have a "quiet dinner" in the seaside town of Montecito, 90 miles northwest of Los Angeles, says a source familiar with her plans.

 Winfrey had previously said she would have "the biggest blowout party I can dream of," but scaled back the affair after the guest list grew too large, the source said.